Best (and Worst) Foods for Metabolic Health

 Yes Canola oil is linked to inflammation and can increase the risk of Arthritis as with other bad oils.
 The best oils are Olive oil (extra virgin), Avocado oil, Coconut oil, Pumpkin Seed oil, non-synthetic Fish oil.

-ALF 10 months ago
+ALF a year ago

 Canola oil is very inflammatory